There was a lot of hype around Kadence theme in the past year. Was it justified? Let’s find out.

 You can even replace certain template parts using the Template element type (replace header/footer, sidebar, etc.).

-Example: let’s say you want to make your sidebar sticky.
+Example: let’s say you want to display a promotion banner below your header on all pages.
 This is possible with Hooked Elements.

 It will only load the required files on a page, keeping it light fast.
 Additionally, Kadence works well with AMP (Accelerated Mobile Pages) and is compatible with popular WordPress AMP plugins.